Germ theory's key 19th century figures: Ignaz Semmelweis

-The first clue came in the form of tragedy for Semmelweis.
-A friend at the clinic died after performing an autopsy with a cut on his hand.
+The first clue came in 1847 in the form of tragedy for Semmelweis.
+A good friend of his at the clinic, Jakob Kolletschka, died after performing an autopsy with a cut on his hand.
 The cut was sustained from a medical student accidentally slitting his hand with a scalpel during the procedure.
 This friend had similar symptoms and post-mortem pathology to the mothers who died of childbed fever.
 Medical students performed autopsies prior to delivering babies, but the midwives only participated in labor and delivery care.
-Ignaz Semmelweis then made the connection that left over pieces of a dead body could be transmitted via physician's hands into a live body and cause illness.
+Semmelweis then made the connection that left over pieces of a dead body could be transmitted via physician's hands into a live body and cause illness.
 The bacteria which caused childbed fever in Semmelweis's medical clinic was Streptococcus pyogenes.
 Though he did not have knowledge of specific microorganisms like bacteria, he understood disease could be transferred from one body into another.
-Like Nightingale, Semmelweis also advocated for the changing of bedsheets for this reason.
+He advocated for the changing of bedsheets for this reason.

 Semmelweis then required a strict handwashing regimen at the clinic ran by physicians and medical students using chlorinated water and brushes to remove any cadaver particles from under their fingernails.
 This decreased the death rate from 11.4% at the clinic to 2.7%.
 No mothers died in March or August in 1848 after the introduction of the handwashing protocol.
 In 1860 Semmelweis published a book titled Etiology, the Concept, and the Prevention of Puerperal Fever, but it was met with backlash from physicians.
-The medical community deemed it to be offensive since doctors considered themselves to be high status and were therefore not dirty or carriers of disease.
+The medical community deemed it to be offensive since doctors considered themselves to be high status and were therefore not dirty or carriers of disease (as miasma was understood to be connected to immorality).

 Semmelweis did not live to see his findings contribute to the germ theory of disease.
 He began to become obsessed with speaking only about puerperal fever and developed Alzheimer's-type symptoms which led to him being placed in a mental institution in 1865.
-That same year Semmelweis died from sepsis after sustaining wounds at the asylum.
-The wounds were believed to be from an attempted escape or caused by beatings/abuse he endured while detained.
+That same year, he died from sepsis after sustaining wounds at the asylum.
+The wounds were believed to be from an attempted escape or caused by beatings or abuse he endured while detained.
 After the germ theory was widely accepted, Semmelweis became a celebrated figure with several hospitals and institutions named after him.
 Roughly 14 years after his death, scientists began to support his ideas.
 He became known as "The father of hand hygiene" and "The savior of mothers."